ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/10_Pon_Kutnisa.md

 I broke his backbone, killed him,
 And kicked him down to Hell.
 I shook the foundations of the walnut piles,
-And found that the foundations were deeper than Six Hells [1].
+The foundations were deeper than Six Hells [1].

 Then, with all of my strength,
 I broke the piles of the fish trap from the foundations,